 I’ve pondered quite a bit this question of whether life balance is a myth or impossible, and I’ve come to the conclusion that I wholeheartedly disagree with this opinion.

-There are two big reasons why I believe it’s possible to live a balanced life, and that it’s something worth striving for . . .
+Here are two reasons why I believe it’s possible to live a balanced life, and that it’s something worth striving for . . .

-On a really macro level, the very rotation of our planet Earth is based on balance.
+On a macro level, the very rotation of our planet Earth is based on balance.

 Think about the seasons . . . within the cycle of the four seasons, there’s a balance between light and dark, inward and outward energy, stillness and action, growth and decline, birth and death.